 The Healing of the Seven Generations assists First Peoples residing in the Region of Waterloo and surrounding areas.
 We work with individuals and families who are suffering the inter-generational impacts of the residential school system.
 This includes growing up in dysfunctional families; emotional, physical, sexual, and spiritual abuses; poor self-esteem or poor self-image as a First Peoples person; loss of culture; lack of awareness of cultural identity, teachings, values, and traditions; poverty, and addictions.

-We welcome First Peoples from all ages, genders, and cultural groups, including First Nations, Métis, Inuit and non-Status individuals and families.
+We welcome First Peoples from all ages, genders, and cultural groups, including status and non-status First Nations, Métis, and Inuit individuals and families.